 KNH1015HF

-A Global History of Christianity - a survey
+A Global History of Christianity - a survey Knox College Toronto School of Theology Fall 2021

-Knox College

-Toronto School of Theology

-Fall 2019
+COVID-19 Notice: As a result of public health events requiring physical distancing, this course is offered using a remote delivery method.
+In this circumstance, the course outcomes and requirements will remain unchanged, but some accommodations may be made in the areas of content delivery and the manner of assessment.
+This format will require a computer with a webcam and microphone as well as access to high speed internet.
+If you have questions about what remote delivery might mean for you, please feel free to contact the course instructor or the Knox College registrar.

 Instructor Information

 Instructor: Dr. Stuart Macdonald, Professor of Church and Society

 Office Location: Knox College, academic wing

 Telephone: Office - (416) 978-2782

 E-mail: s.macdonald@utoronto.ca

-Office Hours: I am regularly at Knox Mondays to Thursday, but appointments recommended
+Teaching Assistant: Joon Won Kim joonwon.kim@mail.utoronto.ca

 Course Identification

 Course Number: KNH1015HF

-Course Format: Inclass
+Course Format: Remote

 Course Name: A Global History of Christianity - a survey

-Course Location: Knox College, academic wing
+Course Location: Knox College, remote

-Class Times: Thursday 9:10 - 11:00
+Class Times: Thursday 9:10 - 11:00 am

-Seminars Thursday 11:10-12:00
+Seminars - either Thursday 11:10- noon; OR 12:10 - 1:00 pm

 Seminars will be assigned during the first weeks of classes.
+If another time is

+needed, this will be negotiated with students.

 Prerequisites: none

 Course Description

 This course will introduce students to the methods and study of the history of Christianity.
 It will also provide a survey knowledge of major events and trends in Christian history which will be required for other Knox College courses.
 These courses will expect that students will know the historical context of monasticism, the Wesleys, etc. As a survey course, topics will not be covered in extensive detail or in great depth: rather the course will allow students to place events in their proper chronological order and cultural context which will allow for more detailed study of topics in later courses at TST and as needed in congregational ministry or further graduate study.

 Lecture: 2 hours

 Compulsory seminar: 1 hour

 Course Resources

 Required Course Texts/Bibliography

 Text: